 Squirrelled down a narrow alley in the belly of the city’s ochre-hued Medina behind a centuries-old studded iron door, it was designed to replicate a 360 degree version of his creative art installations, while the floors, the walls and ceiling preserve classic traditional Moroccan architecture.
 Bought it in the early noughties, it took him four years to redesign.

 Now, inside the riad birds sing and swoop around tall plants and vines below a neat square of open blue sky.
 It’s a lurid sanctuary, a kaleidoscope of colour, where every single detail is deliberate.
 From the Moorish-style floor tiles to upturned Coca-Cola crates repurposed as seats and neat rows of babouches (Moroccan slippers) made from discarded flour sacks.

 He reconnected with Morocco in the early 90s

 Rails are stocked with djellabas (robes) in African designed fabrics and suits woven from sugar bags.
-Crowding the walls are vintage advertising and film posters, and Hassan’s own instantly recognisable photographs hang above stacks of multi-coloured T-shirts.
+Crowding the walls are vintage advertising and film posters, and Hassan’s own instantly recognizable photographs hang above stacks of multi-coloured T-shirts.

 Growing up in the fishing village of Larache, Morocco, Hassan moved to London in the 1970s.
 Leaving school at 15, he sold flowers and then clothes in Camden Market, while promoting underground club nights, booking his own DJ sets, working on film shoots and fashion shows, before finding art.

 He reconnected with Morocco in the early 90s when he took his daughter to meet her relatives.
 “In Marrakech there’s a lot of inspiration.
-I like travelling, meeting people, music and the fashion,” he says.
+I like traveling, meeting people, music and the fashion,” he says.
 He now flits between the two cities every few weeks, nurturing a deep connection between them both.

 The A-list can’t get enough – Madonna has visited Riad Yima